Gerg-L/spicetify-nix/README.md

 Modifies Spotify using [spicetify-cli](https://github.com/khanhas/spicetify-cli).

 Currently only supports changing the theme to a theme from [spicetify-themes](https://github.com/morpheusthewhite/spicetify-themes).
-Dribbblish is fully supported.
+Also supports enabling the bundled extensions and custom apps.

 Usage:
 ```